Employment

 France Employees may benefit from remote working based on a collective agreement, a charter or an individual agreement with the employee (employment contract) depending on the situation.

-When the remote working is cross border related, the remote working activity may (even if it is undertaken in the EU, EEA or Sitzerland) - under certain circumstances - lead to a change in the tax and social security status of the employees concerned.
+When the remote working is cross border related, the remote working activity may (even if it is undertaken in the EU, EEA or Switzerland) - under certain circumstances - lead to a change in the tax and social security status of the employees concerned.
 The relevant double taxation agreements, time limits and documents such as A1 certificate must be observed and/or obtained.

 Hungary Remote working (teleworking) is where the employee works at a place other than the employer’s facilities in some or all of the working time.
 The employer and the employee can agree on the means of teleworking, if there’s no such agreement, teleworking arrangements are based on the Labour Code.
 The employer can supervise the place of teleworking, but it may not bring unreasonable hardship on the employee.
 The employer shall provide all information to persons employed in teleworking